Pittston, Pennsylvania: Geography

-The City of Pittston lies in the Wyoming Valley on the east side of the Susquehanna River and on the south side of the Lackawanna River.
+Pittston is part of the Wyoming Valley and located on the east side of the Susquehanna River and on the south side of the Lackawanna River.
 It is approximately midway between Wilkes-Barre and Scranton.
 According to the United States Census Bureau, the city has a total area of 1.7 sqmi, of which 1.6 sqmi is land and 0.1 sqmi, or 8.09%, is water.

-The city can be divided into three sections: the Oregon Section (located in southern Pittston), the Downtown (or City Center), and the Junction (or Upper Pittston).
+The city's three sections include the Oregon Section (located in southern Pittston), the Downtown (or City Center), and the Junction (or Upper Pittston).
 The Oregon Section is a neighborhood located on high ground overlooking the Susquehanna River (in the southern half of the city).
 The Downtown is located to the north (in the central part of Pittston).
 U.S. Route 11 passes through this part of the city.
 Two bridges cross over the Susquehanna and connect the Downtown with the Borough of West Pittston (on the opposite bank).
 The Downtown is where most of the city's businesses and high-rises exist.
 The elevation climbs as you move inland (eastward) away from the Susquehanna.
 The northernmost section of the city is known as the Junction.
 It is named after the railroad junction (or the Duryea Yard) which runs through its borders.
 It consists mostly of suburbs built upon several steep hills which overlook both the Susquehanna and Lackawanna Rivers.
 The Lackawanna River makes up Pittston's northern border.

 The area in and around Pittston is referred to as Greater Pittston and includes Avoca, Dupont, Duryea, Exeter, Exeter Township, Hughestown, Jenkins Township, Laflin, Pittston, Pittston Township, West Pittston, West Wyoming, Wyoming, and Yatesville.

 Pittston has a hot-summer humid continental climate (Dfa) and average monthly temperatures range from 26.9 °F in January to 72.4 °F in July.
-The hardiness zone is 6b.
+PRISM Climate Group at Oregon State University The hardiness zone is 6b.